FAQ'S

 14. Do I need to complete a health form?

-Yes, when you receive the booking email there will be a link to the booking health form which will need to be completed and cleared before entry to any class.
+Yes, there is a link to the health form on the website which will need to be completed and cleared before entry to any class.
+If you're unable to access it you may complete a paper copy prior to your first class.

 15. How near to the class start time can I book?

-Community Classes need to be booked and paid for in advance.
-On-line classes can be booked up until the start time of the class subject to a cleared health form.
+Classes can be booked up until the start time of the class subject to a cleared health form.

 16. Can I bulk book classes?